TUXCMD/HackThePlanet/README.md

 Use the MongoDB shell
 ```$ mongo httphunter```

+Count the number of results that match the string Microsoft-ISS (not case sensitive)
 ```
 > db.results.find({"header": {$regex: /.*Microsoft-IIS.*/, $options: 'si'}}).count()
 187
 ```

+Count the number of results found with a 401 status code (Unauthorized, basic HTTP auth normally.)
 ```
 > db.results.find({'status': 401}).count()
 2032
 ```

-Execute queries from the command line
+Execute queries from the command line instead of using the Mongo shell
 ```
 $ mongo httphunter --eval "printjson(db.results.find({status:200}, {ip:0, _id:0}).limit(1).toArray())"
 MongoDB shell version: 2.4.9